 - Zingo: Like Bingo but for toddlers!
 Another great game when your little ones are below 5.

 - Memory: My girls love a simple game of matching “memory”.
 It’s not only fun, but helps develop their memory skills.
 If you have littles who want to play, this is a perfect game.
 My 4-year-old can beat the rest of us with no trouble!
-Also comes in Toy Story 4, Disney Princess, PJ Masks and Ice Pops versions.
+Also comes in Toy Story 4, Disney Princess, PJ Masks versions.

 - Sleeping Queens: Such a great game for elementary-aged kids!
 My girls are 9 and 5 and both can play this game and love it!
 It’s pretty quick (under 20 minutes) and is the game we played most during quarantine.